 Wet Racing & Mud

 The winter rains had limited the choices of some tracks we could use.
 Our popular salt flat area had many large puddles making traction almost impossible in places.
 Further toward the back of the farm we could however use Eagle’s Nest.
 We hadn’t used the track since the first event of the year in March.
-This time though the track was fine Twilight_khanacross_Andrew_Papart from one sticky mud patch at the base of a dip near the start.
+This time though the track was fine apart from one sticky mud patch at the base of a dip near the start.
 Depending on the line and the gusto with which the dip was approached, depended how fast the exit speed.
 Those who took it more cautiously and feathered the throttle were actually faster than those using brute force.

 Two runs through Eagles Nest resulted in a great deal of the sticky mud adhered to front bumpers.
 Andrew Percival spent a fair bit of time after his second run getting the mud out of the front end of his Honda Civic.
 He wasn’t alone and there were quite a few piles resembling termite mounds when we’d finished.